 QWERTY is the most popular keyboard layout for the English language.
 It gets it's name from the first six characters on the keyboard.
 Look at any keyboard, perhaps the one on the device you are currently using.
 That's the QWERTY layout - a layout so ubiquitous that it leads many to believe it is the only keyboard layout.
 It's not.

-Many other keyboard layouts have been introduced since the birth of QWERTY in the late nineteeth century.
+Many other keyboard layouts have been introduced since the birth of QWERTY in the late nineteenth century.
 The goal of these layouts is always the same - create a modern layout that improves upon QWERTY to give a faster, more comfortable typing experience.
 The most popular of these layouts is called Dvorak.
-The Dvorak layout is completely different than QWERTY and it has a sigificant following.
-But I didn’t learn Dvorak.
+The Dvorak layout is completely different than QWERTY and it has a significant following.
+But I didn't learn Dvorak.
 I decided to learn Colemak instead.

 Colemak is a keyboard layout introduced in 2006.
 It is based on QWERTY, but it changes the placement of 17 keys.
 Colemak is kinder to modern typists who've gotten used to common keyboard shortcuts (ex: CTRL-C to copy).
 Colemak doesn't move most of the keys that are commonly used in keyboard shortcuts, such as Q, Z, X and C. Colemak is well supported.
 You can use it on Windows, Mac, Linux, iPhone and Android.